The Fifth Continent - Romney Marsh Landscape Partnership

 and a landowner/farming contact.

 Other organisations may be invited.

 For more information about the project please see The Fifth Continent Scheme Summary May 2015.

-You can also visit the Kent Wildlife Trust Fifth Continent web page, where you can download a factsheet and presentation about the Scheme, as well as access the Fifth Continent facebook page (which is regularly updated) and an on-line questionnaire where local people can share their views on the Scheme.
-Keep up to date with the progress of the project at Facebook Page.
+You can also visit the Kent Wildlife Trust Fifth Continent web page, where you can download a factsheet and presentation about the Scheme.
+You can keep up to date with the progress of the project at Facebook Page.